Click OK to log in and restart your reservation.

 American Airlines and American Eagle have devoted extensive resources and efforts to ensure our customers and their bags travel on the same flight.
 In the event your checked bags do not arrive on your flight, reasonable efforts will be made to ensure that the bag is returned to you within 24 hours for flights within the U.S. Since we cannot guarantee the delivery of baggage carried by another airline, our goal to return bags within 24 hours applies only when we are the carrier taking you to your final destination.
 When checked baggage is delayed, an American Airlines/American Eagle Baggage Service Representative will compensate reasonable interim expenses to purchase items necessary for immediate use.
 Returning your bags may take longer on international flights due to flight duration, frequency of flights, or Customs & Immigration procedures at the destination airport.
 American Airlines and American Eagle attempt to contact customers whose unclaimed checked baggage contains contact information.
 If American determines that your baggage is lost, you will be reimbursed for any checked baggage charges.

 If you are unable to locate a bag upon arrival, you should notify a baggage service agent prior to leaving the airport.
 At that time, the bag delivery procedure will be explained, and you will be provided with a delayed baggage receipt explaining the baggage recovery process.
-You will also be given a local or toll-free phone number that can be used for follow-up.
-For all U.S. locations, the number is 800-535-5225.
-This call center is available 24 hours a day to assist you.
-You will also receive periodic updates regarding the status of your baggage.
-For international locations, hours of operation may be limited, but a local phone number is provided so you can obtain baggage information.
-You may also view the status of your baggage online.
+You can also check the status of bags online.

 Once a delayed or misrouted bag is located, a delivery company will return the bag to your local address at our expense.
 There are some circumstances that may inhibit our ability to return your bags within 24 hours:

 A record of your delayed baggage report is available and includes the contact information and delivery address you provided when you filed your report.
-Should you need to change this information and you filed your report within the U.S., you may contact us a 1-800-535-5225.
-If you filed your report outside of the U.S., please contact the local number on the delayed baggage receipt.
+Visit our delayed bags page for more information.